ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 Once you know your issue is Pandoc, how do you create a reproducible example?
 Interestingly, although it's great to create a Pandoc reprex, you **cannot** create it with reprex, because reprex uses R Markdown machinery.

+In this post we've shown a few examples, calling Pandoc directly on strings, or on [temporary files created with withr](#pandoc-101).

 Here's Christophe's usual Rmd reprex [snippet](https://support.posit.co/hc/en-us/articles/204463668-Code-Snippets-in-the-RStudio-IDE):

 ```r